Devyani-Lambhate/W-NET/README.md

 4. Pillow

 ## Download SST and SSH data
-Our dataset consists of Sea Surface Temperature (SST) maps, Sea Surface Height (SSH) maps [Fig.1(b)], and the manual annotations of gulf stream and eddies by an expert.
+Our dataset consists of Sea Surface Temperature (SST) maps, Sea Surface Height (SSH) maps, and the manual annotations of gulf stream and eddies by an expert.
 Our focus area is the region bounded by 85◦W to 55◦W and 20◦N to 45◦N. You can download the SST and SSH data using the steps described in the next section, but the maunal annotations of gulf stream and eddies are not publicaly available so we will skip that here.

 ### SST data
 We used the Level 4 Operational Sea Surface Temperature and Sea Ice Analysis (OSTIA) product as our SST input.
 This data is available at 5.5km resolution.
 We also tried 1km SST data but did not get any improvement in the network's performance.